IRIS786/IRIS786/README.md

-- 👋 Hi, I’m @MD SHOHIL AKTAR
+👋 Hi, I’m MD Shohil Aktar
-- 👀 I’m interested in learning
+👀 I’m interested in learning and exploring new fields
-- 🌱 I’m currently learning new things
+🌱 Currently diving into various new topics and technologies
-- 💞️ I’m looking to collaborate on PHD project
+💞️ Looking to collaborate on PhD projects
-- 📫 How to reach me (shohilahms.3120@gmail.com)
+📫 Reach me at: shohilahms.3120@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+⚡ Fun fact: I have experience in Python, MATLAB, and C++

+---

+Feel free to fill in your pronouns where indicated!

 <!---
 IRIS786/IRIS786 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.